Do Hydrangeas Like Clay Soil? (How to Grow)

 Building Raised Garden Beds in Clay Soil

-It is one of the most effective ways to put full stop for all your clay soil gardening problems.
+It is one of the most effective ways to put a full stop to all your clay soil gardening problems.

 Caution: It can be expensive to build raised garden beds.

-• First step is going to be removing the turf.
-This will remove weed or grass roots off the garden.
+• The first step is going to be removing the turf.
+This will remove weeds or grassroots from the garden.

 • You can use pipe boards, wooden blocks or any other hard material to build your raised garden bed.

-• Now, fill the raised garden bed with quality soil bought from store.
+• Now, fill the raised garden bed with quality soil bought from the store.

 • Plant hydrangeas and cover the plant with organic mulch.